f5devcentral/f5-automation-labs/docs/class1/module4/lab2.rst

    GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>

+#.
+Logon on **BIG-IQ** as **david**, go to Application tab and check the application is displayed and analytics are showing.

 Task 4 - Generic Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-NOTE:: Note that because this declaration uses the generic template, the service does not have to be named serviceMain
+NOTE:: Because this declaration uses the generic template, the service does not have to be named serviceMain

 #.
 Modify the Generic virtual with something other than <generic_virtual>.